Maestro

 2

-and exposes them as the following sound events:
+and exposes them as sound events:

 1